Angela Martin: Seasons 6–9

 In "The Delivery", Dwight sees that Pam and Jim are using their unborn child as a selling point and decides that he would like to do the same.
 He suggests to Angela that they try to create a child together.
 Angela is excited by Dwight's sudden attention toward her but realizes that he just wants her to make a baby.
 In "Happy Hour", Dwight blows off Angela to meet with Pam's cousin, Isabel, which angers Angela.
 Soon after, Angela hires a mediator to go over the contract she and Dwight signed and realizes that he could be forced to give her $30,000.
 Knowing he cannot pay this, Angela gives Dwight a "settlement" of attempting to procreate five separate times.
 He agrees to this and they use a punch-card to keep track.
 In the third episode of the seventh season, Dwight reveals that he is no longer interested in Angela.
 However, he still takes her to a play Andy is performing in that evening.
 After the show, Dwight offers to use one of their five attempts, but Angela clips the punch-card, happy enough with a simple date.
 In the end of "WUPHF.com", Angela meets Pennsylvania State Senator Robert Lipton at Dwight's hay festival in the office parking lot.
 They hit it off, and Angela decides to talk with the senator instead of meeting Dwight.
 In the season finale, Robert proposes to Angela, and she accepts.
 At the start of the eighth season, Angela is married to the senator and pregnant.
 While giving a speech at Andy's "Garden Party", Angela reveals the name of her son to be Phillip, named after her favorite cat, and argues with Pam, who is also naming her son Phillip.
 In "Jury Duty", Angela gives birth to her son, and Dwight believes it to be his, though Angela denies this.
 In the eighth season finale, "Free Family Portrait Studio", Dwight steals a full diaper from Angela to test Phillip's DNA.
 During the ninth season, Angela suspects that Robert may be cheating on her and asks Oscar to help her find out, not knowing that Oscar is dating Robert.
 Oscar takes Angela to her husband's yoga class, where they see Robert flirting with multiple young men.
 They see him dialing his phone and Oscar's phone rings.
 Angela finds out the truth and goes to break off her marriage.
 Several episodes later, Dwight invites Angela to come to his house to help him to take care of his aunt (who raised him).
 The aunt assumes that are engaged, but Angela says rather sadly, "We are just friends."
-However, this friendship is ended when Dwight begins to date a beet farmer, just to make her jealous.
+However, this friendship is ended when Dwight begins to date a neighboring brussels sprout farmer, just to make her jealous.
 In "A.A.R.M.", Dwight proposes to Angela and she finally reveals to him that he is indeed the father of Phillip.
 She accepts the proposal and they are married in the series finale.